Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 2unsafe: egress enabled, writable root, host mount exposed, ambient secret requestedFor hostile multi-tenant execution, a standard container still depends on the host kernel boundary.
 Two stronger isolation designs are to interpose a userspace application kernel, as gVisor does, or run each workload inside a microVM, as Firecracker does.

-gVisor (Google). gVisor is not a microVM.
-Its OCI-compatible runsc runtime uses the Sentry userspace application kernel between the application and host kernel. gVisor's documentation describes Sentry as intercepting application system calls and implementing necessary kernel behavior in Go; its paper reports that Sentry needs at most 68 host system calls.
+gVisor (Google). gVisor isn't a microVM.
+Its OCI-compatible runsc runtime uses the Sentry userspace application kernel between the application and host kernel. gVisor's documentation describes Sentry as intercepting application system calls and implementing necessary kernel behavior in Go.
 This design reduces direct host-kernel exposure while retaining a container-oriented workflow, with compatibility and performance trade-offs to measure for each workload.[2][3]

 Firecracker (AWS).
 Firecracker is a Virtual Machine Monitor (VMM) that uses KVM (Kernel-based Virtual Machine) to create microVMs.
 Unlike gVisor, Firecracker places the workload behind a guest kernel and virtual-machine boundary.
 The original paper reports starting guest userspace in under 125 ms for its minimal configuration and memory overhead below 5 MiB per microVM, and reports Firecracker use in AWS Lambda and AWS Fargate.[4]

 WebAssembly (WASM) offers a capability-oriented execution model.
-It is a strong fit when you can compile the workload to WASM or restrict the runtime to a small WASI (WebAssembly System Interface) surface.
-The trade-off is compatibility: arbitrary Linux programs, native extensions, and system packages usually will not run unchanged.
+It's a strong fit when you can compile the workload to WASM or restrict the runtime to a small WASI (WebAssembly System Interface) surface.
+Compatibility is the limit: arbitrary Linux programs, native extensions, and system packages usually won't run unchanged.
 A host can avoid granting filesystem, environment, or network capabilities unless the module needs them.
 In practice, this makes WASM a better fit for constrained plugin-style jobs than for arbitrary repo-wide Python execution.

 This example expects a precompiled WASM module that exports run(i32) -> i32; it demonstrates the host-side execution wrapper, not compilation from Python source to WASM.[5]